 I don’t mean to scare you off and promise you that this isn’t a doom and gloom rant!
 This is a topic that has some stigma attached to it, but it also desperately needs to be talked about.

 Shadow work is something that has been calling to me since the passing of my grandma and my dad in 2015.
 After experiencing this loss, I went into a dark place that I’d never experienced or even knew was possible for me to visit.
 I was scared of myself.
 I was scared of what others thought of me.
 I was scared I’d never come back.

-Since this experience I’ve been drawn to explore shadow work more deeply.
-You may have even notice some of our new gemstone jewelry aligning with this theme.
+Since this experience, I’ve been drawn to explore shadow work more deeply.
+You may have even noticed some of our stock that is aligned with this theme.